 Through this course you will gain an appreciation of aeroacoustics, i.e. flow-generated sound, as a component in holistic aerodynamic design.
-No prior familiarity with classical acoustics is assumed.
+No prior exposure to classical acoustics is assumed.
+However, you will be expected to be familiar with the basics of fluid mechanics, e.g. the compressible Euler equations.
 By the end of the course, given a well-resolved flow field, you will be able to efficiently compute its sound field.
 Also, you will be in a position to delve into the current literature on aeroacoustics.
-The material will be theoretical in nature, with assignments involving some coding.
+The material will be mainly theoretical in nature, but the assignments will involve computation.